-Mike started his journey with Doma Properties by working on a few small condo development projects.
+Mike started his journey with this new brokerage by working on a few small condo development projects.
 Unfortunately, the demand for these new projects quickly dried up as the great recession took Southern California and the rest of the country by storm.
 Undaunted by this challenging time, Mike and his long-time assistant, Alex Beltran, took what they had learned from their years of relocation sales and re-applied those skills to selling bank-owned properties (REOs).
 Their client list included Countrywide, Bank of America, Wells Fargo, Indi Mac, First American, and USRES among others.
 They soon had to hire more help as their sales volume grew from around 40 sales per year to over 100.

 The Mike Dunfee Group began to take shape as a leader in REO transactions.
 Even though the workload was heavy for these types of sales while prices and margins were lower, the Mike Dunfee Group had the volume and teamwork skills required to become a success.
 The team handled tasks such as initial assessments, valuations, rehab estimates, repairs, negotiations of "cash for keys,” evictions, and maintaining/monitoring market values in order to negotiate sales contracts for properties.
 They stayed busy and learned a lot.
 As the regulations and bank REO environment changed from 2009 to 2012, Mike and his team started working short sales and helping the consumers who were in "underwater" deals with the banks.
 During that time, Mike also obtained his California Broker's license.